Sweet (Mayday Parade EP)

-Sweet is the eighth EP by American rock band Mayday Parade.
+Sweet is the fourth EP by American rock band Mayday Parade.
 It was released on April 18, 2025, via Many Hats Endeavors.
 It is the first installment of a three-part album and is supported by three singles: "Pretty Good to Feel Something", "By the Way" and "Towards You".

 Background

 In January 2025, the group announced a three-part album with the first installment, Sweet, released on April 18, 2025.
 This was not the original idea, however, when the band went to record their seventh studio album What It Means to Fall Apart, their 20th anniversary was coming up and it inspired the band to change directions.
 Lead vocalist Derek Sanders stated, "We just thought, 'What if we tried to do something bigger and more grand?.'
 It's kind of an experiment and feels like the right time to try something like this."

 The album was produced by Zack Odom and Kenneth Mount.
 It was released independently through Many Hats Endeavors.
 Bassist Jeremy Lenzo felt that becoming an independent group allowed them to release new music consistently and go into "the mindset that each song really needs to stand on its own."